yexeniaf/bottoms-size-guide/README.md

 # bottoms-size-guide

-Guide intended to be using in bottoms PDPs for GSTQ.
+Guide intended to be used on bottoms PDPs for GSTQ.